Precise asymptotics: robust stochastic volatility models: Proof of main result

-} Note that $\V$ is not adapted to the filtration generated by $\W$ so that a random model which lifts $\V$ cannot be constructed by elementary It\^o-integration.
-Instead, we give a pathwise construction, by applying
+Note that $\V$ is not adapted to the filtration generated by $\W$ so that a random model which lifts $\V$ cannot be constructed by elementary It\^o-integration.
+Although $\VV$ could then be constructed as (renormalized) Gaussian model, cf. \cite[Sec.
+10.2]{hairer2014theory}), it seems more self-contained to lift (\ref{defV}), i.e.